 Based on experiences and new developments over the last decades, the field of “archive and human rights” has emerged.
 In order to exchange knowledge and identify good practices in this field, this conference brings together national and international institutions and individuals working on archives, memory, human rights and dealing with the past.

 The conference is open to the general public.
-Prior registration is requested for the closed workshops.

 Human Rights Ephemerides